saezlab/reactors/README.md

 ```
 Each `sN` identifier maps to species `N` in the stoichiometry row, so `s0` targets the first species, `s1` the second, and so on.

-### Potential use cases

-- **Causal discovery under intrinsic noise:** Generate bursty, bimodal, or switching trajectories so structure-learning methods face true jump data instead of averages.
-- **Active / sequential experimental design:** Treat knockdowns, pulses, and dose edits as discrete interventions on the stochastic process to test adaptive policies.
-- **RL and control for event-driven biochemistry:** Expose policies to environments driven by random reaction firings with sudden jumps and occasional extinction/switching.
-- **Simulation-based inference on discrete dynamics:** Produce large ensembles for likelihood-free / neural inference when partial observations or irregular sampling make the likelihood hard to write down.
-- **Rare-event and switching benchmarks:** Capture bistability, extinction, and escape times directly from the jump process rather than mean-field averages.

 ## Related software

 Reactors intentionally stays tiny to keep Python SSA prototyping lightweight; if you need expressive modeling DSLs, SBML import, efficient ODE/SDE integrators for fast deterministic or stochastic approximations, or Boolean simulators that scale to very large signaling networks, consider these more mature tools: